thierrymoudiki/thierrymoudiki.github.io/_posts/2019-10-25-the-querier-1.md

 ---

 Data Frames are a way to represent tabular data, that is widely used and useful for Statistical Learning.
-Basically, a Data Frame = Tabular data + Named columns__, and there are different implementations of this data structure, notably in R, Python and Apache Spark.
+Basically, a Data Frame = Tabular data + Named columns, and there are different implementations of this data structure, notably in R, Python and Apache Spark.
 The [querier](https://github.com/thierrymoudiki/querier) exposes a query language to retrieve data from Python `pandas` Data Frames, inspired from [SQL](https://en.wikipedia.org/wiki/SQL)'s relational databases querying.
 Currently, the `querier` can be installed from Github as:

 ```bash
 pip install git+https://github.com/thierrymoudiki/querier.git